ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ### Step 1: Preparation

-1. First, put files of phoneme labels, accents, and filled pause tags into the directory of preprocessed data ``preprocessed_data``, and put files of raw texts and waves into the directory of raw data ``raw_data``.
+1. First, put files of phoneme labels, accents, and filled pause tags into the directory of preprocessed data ``./preprocessed_data``, and put files of raw texts and waves into the directory of raw data ``./raw_data``.
 You can see an example with the required formats thre.

 2. Generate TextGrid files following an open-sourced script, [TextGridConverter](https://github.com/Syuparn/TextGridConverter).